suffolklibraries/lgc/content/collections/events/footprint-tunnell-20-02.md

     content:
       -
         type: text
-        text: 'From 15 to 23 February 2025, you can enjoy this trail anytime during our opening hours, which are Tuesday through Saturday from 10:00 AM to 4:00 PM and Sunday from 11:00 AM to 4:00 PM.'
+        text: 'This event will run on 20 February with 45-minute sessions at 10 AM, 11 AM, 12 PM, 2 PM and 3 PM.'
   -
     type: paragraph
     attrs: